TRANSIBÉRICA 2020 | RULES

 RULE#5 CONTROL YOUR TRACKER

-5.1 Satellite tracking is just a service to follow the race online and to determine the final classification: During the event you are fully responsible for ensuring the correct use of it.
+5.1 Satellite tracking is just a service to follow the event online and to determine the final classification: During the event you are fully responsible for ensuring the correct use of it.

 5.2 Turning off the tracker or long periods of inactivity without reporting to the ICE Mobile or official mail will imply exclusion from the event.